zhangwei03020915/abp/docs/en/tutorials/book-store-with-abp-suite/part-05.md

 > For more information, please refer to [Customizing the Generated Code documentation](../../suite/customizing-the-generated-code.md)

-## Adding Custom Code to Application Services
+## Implementing Custom Code

 Let's see the custom code support in action.
-We can demonstrate this feature with an easy sample.
+We can demonstrate this feature with an easy example.

-Assume that we want to show author name with his abbrevated name.
-For example, for the author *John Ronald Reuel Tolkien*, we want to show the name as *John Ronald Reuel Tolkien (a.k.a J.R.R.T)*.
-Achiving that is pretty straightforward.
+Assume that we want to show the author's name with his abbreviated name.
+For example, for the author *John Ronald Reuel Tolkien*, we want to show the name *John Ronald Reuel Tolkien (a.k.a J.R.R.T)*.
+Achieving that is pretty straightforward.

 We just need to open the *src/Acme.BookStore.Application/Books/BooksAppService.Extended.cs* file and override the base `GetListAsync` method, which is called on the books page: